insarlab/MintPy/docs/installation.md

 3. Install [XQuartz](https://www.xquartz.org), then restart the terminal.

-If you want to use Macports to install your Python environment, continue; otherwise (use pip, anaconda, etc.), skip the following and go to the next section: 1.
-Prepare source file.

-4. Install [macports](https://www.macports.org/install.php) and update the port tree with the following command:
+4. Install [macports](https://www.macports.org/install.php) if you want to use Macports to install Python environment; then update the port tree with the following command:
 ```tcsh
 sudo port selfupdate
 ```